pineman/pineman.github.io/posts/2024-05-25_just-use-curl.md

     You'd think making HTTP requests was easy.
 Yeah.

 [^4]: Also, pure ruby gems work in async!
 A curl wrapper can't yield to
-    the event loop since it's off in libcurl - which isn't obviously isn't aware that we're running it in a fiber in an event loop!
+    the event loop since it's off in libcurl - which obviously isn't aware that we're running it in a fiber in an event loop!